Kefermarkt altarpiece: Restoration

 In the first half of the 19th century, the altarpiece was suffering damage from common furniture beetles.
 In 1852 the pastor approached the governor of Upper Austria Eduard von Bach and asked for help with restoring it.
 The question engaged the local government, who viewed the altarpiece as a "national monument" and its restoration as a matter of honour.
 The work was led by the writer Adalbert Stifter, who was also an art conservator.
 Restoration works were carried out between 1852 and 1855.
 Apart from Stifter, the team of restorers included sculptors Johann Rint and Josef Rint as well as several hired workers.
-The restoration is well-documented and it is clear that strove to preserve and restore the altarpiece to their best abilities.
+The restoration is well-documented and it is clear that they strove to preserve and restore the altarpiece to their best abilities.
 However, the far-reaching renovation has been criticised, not least because the complete removal of the remaining medieval polychromy.
 Probably, Stifter assumed that the fragments of medieval paint under the Baroque whitewash had also been applied during the Baroque period.
 During the renovation, large parts of the superstructure had to be replaced as it had been too heavily infected by beetles.
 Adalbert Stifter also provided a description of the altarpiece in his novel Der Nachsommer.

 In 1929, a new attempt was made to get rid of furniture beetles damaging the altarpiece.